nmlgc/ReC98/README.md

 The two main libraries make up a sizable amount of the code in all the executables.
 In TH05, for example, they amount to 74% of all code in `OP.EXE`, and 40% of all code in `MAIN.EXE`.
 That's already quite a lot of code we do not have to deal with.
 Identifying the rest of the code shared across the games will further reduce the workload to a more acceptable amount.

-With [the Debug edition of Neko Project II](https://github.com/nmlgc/np2debug), we also have an open-source PC-9821 emulator, capable of running the games.
+With DOSBox-X and [the Debug edition of Neko Project II](https://github.com/nmlgc/np2debug), we now also have two open-source PC-9821 emulators capable of running the games.
 This will greatly help in understanding and porting all hardware-specific code.

 Still, it will no doubt take a long time until this project will have made any visible and useful progress.
 Any help will be appreciated!